rackerlabs/support-how-to/CONTRIBUTING.md

 8. Click **Create pull request**.

+9. Request reviews of your PR from the Information Development team in the ``#how-to`` channel in Slack.

 Your PR will be reviewed.
 Depending on the review feedback, you might be asked to make additional changes.
 The How-To editorial team will merge your pull request once your contribution is reviewed.

 #### Make a change to a PR